Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 This tutorial demonstrates libEnsemble's capability to selectively cancel pending simulations based on instructions from the *Persistent CWP* calibration generator function.
-This capability is critical for this calibration use-case since it isn't useful for the generator to receive pending, extraneous evaluations from resources that may be more effectively applied towards critical evaluations.
+This capability is critical for this calibration use-case since it isn't useful for the generator to receive extraneous evaluations from resources that may be more effectively applied towards critical evaluations.

 [JLN: BETTER JUSTIFICATION GOES HERE?]